June 1, 2024

 What are the categories for the awards?

-All awards for Gran Fondo Hincapie – Lehigh Valley will be determined by the total combined times for all timed segment on each course.
+All awards for Gran Fondo Hincapie – Lehigh Valley will be determined by the total combined times for all timed segment on each course and NOT by the overall ride time.
 Each participant must complete the entirety of the course they are registered for to be eligible for awards.
 The Gran Course will feature 4 timed segments, the Medio will have 3, and the Piccolo will have 1.

 Gran Men: 1st, 2nd, and 3rd overall